coding-firefly/perceptual-recalibration-network/README.md

 Tracing its conceptual roots to the traditional Random Forest structure, the PRN transforms the static ensemble into a dynamic, evolutionary system capable of continuous, merit-based self-correction in real-time.

-Standard ensemble methods, while robust, are typically batch-trained—meaning they are optimized once and then deployed, slowly degrading in performance as underlying data patterns shift.
+Standard ensemble methods, while robust, are typically batch-trained, meaning they are optimized once and then deployed, slowly degrading in performance as underlying data patterns shift.
 The PRN overcomes this by replacing the static voting mechanism with a fluid, confidence-based architecture that learns and adapts from every single new data point.

 💡 Core Innovation: Biological Neuroplasticity in ML